conda/conda-docs/docs/source/help-support.rst

 ========================

 Conda Announcements is a low-traffic email list for news and updates directly from the conda core team.
+By proividing your email address below, you conset to join Conda Announcements.
 It is not a marketing list.
 We never sell, give away or distribute your email address to third parties.

 * No more than 1 email per week, usually less.
 * Project announcements relevant to all conda users.